sun-runners/ngSpacebar/README.md

 ngSpacebar
 =======

-Trigger an expression when the spacebar key is pressed.
+ngSpacebar is an angularjs library that triggers an expression when the spacebar key is pressed.

 <br/>